 - 1. The Wedgewood Family Cemetery which is on the north side of Lang Road behind the Junior High School. - 2.
 The Caswell Cemetery which is located on Star Island at the Isles of Shoals. - 3.
-The Old Odiorne Point Cemetery on Route One in Rye which is located between the entrance to Odiorne Park small boat launch and the main entrance on the opposite side of the street.
+The Old Odiorne Point Cemetery on Route One A in Rye which is located between the entrance to Odiorne Park small boat launch and the main entrance on the opposite side of the street.
 It is the oldest cemetery in New Hampshire.
 It is the site of the monument to David Thomson, New Hampshire's first European settler in 1623.
-To find the cemetery follow the path between the 1880 Odiorne family house and barn/greenhouse. - 4.
+To find the cemetery follow the path between the 1880 Odiorne family house and the barn/greenhouse. - 4.
 The Foss Family Cemetery which is located on Washington Road.

 - 5. The Berry Family Cemetery which is located on Breakfast Hill. - 6.
 The South Road Cemetery. - 7.
 The Congregational Cemetery. - 8.
-The Locke Family Cemetery which is located on Harbor Road
+The Locke Family Cemeteries which are located on Harbor Road and Locke Road Extension.